- Common non-venomous snakes in Ohio include the eastern milk snake, eastern hognose snake, and gray rat snake.

 Copper-Bellied Water Snake (Nerodia erythrograster neglecta)

 In Ohio, the copper-bellied water snake is very rare.
-The only known colony of Copper Bellied Water snakes is in Williams County, which is on the border with Indiana and Michigan.
-Part of the reason for that is that Copper Bellied Water snakes are mostly aquatic and live only in shallow wetlands where they can find frogs and other food sources.
+The only known colony of copper-bellied water snakes is in Williams County, which is on the border with Indiana and Michigan.
+Part of the reason for that is that these snakes are mostly aquatic and live only in shallow wetlands where they can find frogs and other food sources.

-These snakes average between 3-4 feet long.
+This snakes species averages 3-4 feet long.
 The snake’s base color is almost always black but it can be dark gray also.
-And the snake has a bright orange-red or red belly which is where the name comes from.
+The snake has a bright orange-red or red belly which is where the name comes from.